 49. Variation or cancellation

-(1) Subject to section 48, at a hearing fixed under section 47 the court may —
+(1) Subject to section 48, at a hearing fixed under section 47 of an application made under section 45 the court may —

-(a) dismiss the application;
+(a) dismiss the application; or

-(b) make a new restraining order in addition to the original restraining order;
+(b) if it decides to vary an interim order or a final order —

-(c) cancel the original restraining order and make a new restraining order; or
+(i) cancel the original order and make a replacement order that contains the variations; or

-(d) cancel the original restraining order.
+(ii) make an additional interim order or final order, to be read with the original order, that states the variations;

+or

+(c) if it decides to cancel an interim order or a final order, cancel the order.

 (1a) At a hearing fixed under section 48A the court may cancel the original restraining order.

+(1b) If a court varies an interim order by cancelling it and making a new one, any objection that the respondent made to the cancelled order applies to the new order and the new order is to be dealt with accordingly.

 (2) The registrar is to prepare and serve an order made under subsection (1) or (1a).

 (3) If the court cancels a restraining order the registrar —